mattwalmsley/financial-modelling/quantitative/documentation/programming/python_basics.md

 ## Decorators

-Decorators are a powerful feature in Python that allow you to modify the behaviour of functions or methods.
+Decorators are a powerful feature in Python that modify the behaviour of functions or methods.
 They are often used to add functionality to existing code in a clean and readable way.

 - **Function Decorators**: Used to modify or enhance functions.
 - **Class Decorators**: Used to modify or enhance classes.